Astros vs. Angels Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has 52 hits with seven doubles, a triple, seven home runs, 28 walks and 29 RBI.
-He's also stolen one base.
+- Alex Bregman has seven doubles, a triple, seven home runs, 29 walks and 31 RBI (53 total hits).
+He's also swiped one base.

-- Bregman heads into this game looking to extend his seven-game hit streak.
-In his last 10 games he is batting .333 with two doubles, a home run, a walk and seven RBI.
+- Bregman heads into this matchup looking to extend his eight-game hit streak.
+During his last 10 outings he is batting .366 with two doubles, a home run, two walks and nine RBI.

 Bregman Recent Games